OnlyFans Burnout: How to Protect Your Mental Health and Sustain Your Career

 Step 2: Take a Break (Even If It’s Scary)

-You need rest.
+The financial impact of a brief break is almost always smaller than you fear.
 Pre-schedule 1-2 weeks of content from your existing library.
 Set auto-replies on your DMs.
 Step away.
-The financial impact of a brief break is almost always smaller than you fear — and the cost of continuing to burn out is much higher.
+The cost of a brief pause is measurably smaller than the cost of burning out completely and being unable to create for weeks or months.

 Step 3: Reassess Your Approach